 Melanie Ellery is a contemporary artist based in Vancouver Canada.
 Her colourful abstract paintings emanate movement and dynamism.
 She works spontaneously and allows the work to develop organically while utilizing techniques of glazes, drips and mark-making.
 Melanie graduated from Sheridan College where she studied Illustration, majoring in Advertising and she has worked as both a graphic designer and art director.

-A member of CARFAC and the Canadian Federation of Artists, Melanie is keen on supporting other women artists.
+A member of CARFAC , Melanie is keen on supporting other women artists.
 She writes a weekly feature on Instagram, she calls '#ArtCrushWomen', showcasing and promoting women artists.
-She is also a founding member of the all-women art collective, '13 feet off the ground' who participated in a group artist residency in Sicily in the Fall of 2017.
+She is also a founding member of the all-women art collective, '13 feet off the ground' who participated in a group artist residency in Sicily in the Fall of 2017 and most recently in San Jose del Cabo, Mexico.